Treatment for Hoarding Disorder

-An individual may be hoarding if he has had a long-term problem with getting rid of possessions, regardless of their actual value or usefulness.
-The individual consistently reports that the hoarded items are needed and he may suffer distress when asked to discard them.
+An individual may be hoarding if he or she has had a long-term problem getting rid of possessions, regardless of their actual value or usefulness.
+The individual who hoards consistently reports that the hoarded items are necessary, and may suffer distress when asked to discard them.

-About 80-90% of people who hoard have excessive acquisition (buying or getting items free).
+About 80-90% of people who hoard have excessive acquisition (either buying or getting items for free).
 The individual accumulates things that are not needed and for which there is no available space.
 Commonly hoarded items include newspapers, magazines, old clothing, bags, books, and mail.
-Remember, what a person may hoard is limited only by their imagination.

-The onset of hoarding can occur as early as 11-15 years old.
-This can cause greater problems by age 20, which worsens through each decade.
-Hoarders often report traumatic life events preceding the onset of hoarding or as the cause of an exacerbation of hoarding behavior.
-The behavior tends to be familial.
-About 50% of individuals who hoard have a relative who also hoards.
+The onset of hoarding may begin as early as 11-15 years old, leading to significant problems by age 20, and worsening through each decade.
+Hoarders often report traumatic life events preceding the onset of hoarding, or causing an exacerbation of hoarding behavior.
+These behaviors are often familial: about 50% of individuals who hoard have a relative who also hoards.

 Individuals suffering from hoarding disorder may have good insight into the problematic nature of their behaviors.
 However, they often believe that the hoarding presents no issue despite evidence to the contrary.
 Hoarding disorder often occurs alongside others condition, most commonly: major depressive disorder, social anxiety disorder, generalized anxiety disorder, and/or obsessive-compulsive disorder.